gjyoungjr/gjyoungjr/README.md

 </a>

+bullish about climate tech, building in public and the future of AI.

+currently building a tool that 10x the speed of creating ESG reports. go check it out [here](https://www.goperennial.app/).

-## 📚 Learning
+## 📚 Learnings & Research
-- Machine Learning & Artifical Intelligence
-- Deep Learning
+- Deep Learning & Neural Networks
-- Natural Language Processing
+- NLP